 In the media teenagers are stereotypically presented as antisocial 'yobs', news articles are frequently written about how the young generation of today spend their time illegally drinking and taking drugs resulting in violent crimes and underage pregnancy.
 This is an extreme view of teenagers however our representation of the teenagers in our text does not challenge this view, it just portrays it in a milder manor.

+This meant incorporating in our narrative that our characters are sexual active, drinking and smoking into our plot.
+We had originally planned on inputting drug references as well however we found achieving verisimiltude with that rather difficult so instead we left it out.
 Another typical label of youths is the term 'Hoody' which we also incorporated into our text through the costume we picked out for the cast, the males as well as one of the females, in only one shot, are seen wearing hooded tops.
 The countertype for this typical teenage image is our final girl, as she is seen wearing wearing a smart black blazer.
 This helps to anchor the preffered reading that she is the final girl and doesn't partake in typical teenage activities which are seen as immoral.

 Because we have used a local cast from the region of Yorkshire we avoided casting our characters as 'AB upper class' as this would have been less believable that they were upper class with yorkshire accents.